Other Grant Opportunities

 Grant Opportunities through EPD

-The Recycling, Waste Reduction, and Diversion (RWD) grant program provides funding to local governments to support waste reduction and recycling.
+The Recycling and Waste Diversion (RWD) grant program provides funding to local governments to support waste reduction and recycling.

-The Local Government Scrap Tire Abatement Reimbursement (STAR) program provides funding to aid scrap tire clean up.
+The Scrap Tire Abatement Reimbursement (STAR) program provides funding to aid scrap tire clean up.

 The Tire Products (Tire) Grant provides funding for projects that incorporate scrap tire-derived products into paving, trail, and playground surfaces or that identify innovative uses for these products through research.